meker12/commerce-channels.en/help/amazon-sales-channel/buy-box-competitor-pricing.md

 The [!DNL Buy Box] is awarded by Amazon to the seller who has the product listed usually at the best price, along with other factors such as FBA/Prime shipping offered, availability, and the seller's performance.

 The _Buy Box Competitor Pricing_ tab  on the _Product Listing Details_ page includes the [[!DNL Buy Box]](./buy-box-competitor-pricing.md) listing price, shipping price, and landed price of your competitors.
-This can be used to understand the price positioning of your competitors on Amazon.
+Use this information to understand the price positioning of your competitors on Amazon.

 [Intelligent repricing rules](./intelligent-repricing-rules.md) can be configured to adjust your pricing based on the [!DNL Amazon Buy Box] price.